khushi-411/learnings/research_papers/09_pytorch.md

 </div>

 ### Conclusion
-- Usable with careful performance considerations.
+- Usable with careful consideration of performance.
 - Worked on PyTorch JIT.
 - Improved support for distributed computation.